jonmosco/kube-ps1/README.md

 KUBE_PS1_BINARY=oc
 ```

-If either binary is not available, the prompt will print the following:
+If neither binary is available, the prompt will print the following:

 ```
 (<symbol>|BINARY-N/A:N/A)